By: Sam Richter

 “We both agree that the part exists,” I asked.
 “Yes,” she said.
 “How about if you go down to the factory floor, find the part, and mail it to me” I said, thinking that would be an easy solution, and I could tell that she really wanted to help me.
 “I’m not allowed to do that,” she said.
 “Why?”
 I asked.
 “Because the five-cent piece of plastic doesn’t have a part number,” she stated.

-Thus, they only way to fix this problem is to purchase a completely new $900 stove.
+Thus, they only way to fix this problem was to purchase a completely new $900 stove.
 Yes, that’s right, a $900 stove for a five-cent part.
 As you can imagine, I was a tad perturbed.

 “I have good news,” the parts representative said.
 “Your stove is still covered by our one-year warranty; we’ll send someone out to replace the entire stove at 100% our expense.”